How To Dehydrate Watermelon

 Watermelon Wedges

 This is how I “condition” them.
-I know they are dehydrated but I want to make sure every single section is totally dry.
+I know they are dehydrated as directed, but I want to make sure every single section is totally dry.
 Yes, they will be pliable and somewhat sticky.
 They are perfect.
-I let them sit out for at least a week to complete the conditioning stage.
+I let them sit out for at least 7-10 days to complete the conditioning stage.

 Conditioning Watermelon Chunks